yellows8/3ds_homemenuhax/README.md

 This flaw still exists with system-version 9.7.0-X, the newest version this flaw was checked for at the time of writing.

 # Building
 Just run "make", or even "make clean && make".
+For building ROP binaries which can be used for general homemenu ROP, this can be used: "{make clean &&} make ropbins".

 Build options:
 * "ENABLE_RET2MENU=1" Just return from the haxx to the Home Menu code after writing to the framebufs.